 Did hexes are not lockable so we highly recommend creating a wooden frame that fits around your intended gaming area.
 This should be tight enough to hold all hexes in place during gaming, but leaving sufficient slack to allow removal and change during play.

-We have found that 2mm in a metre length is sufficient for our needs but each gamer will find his/her own standard.
+We think its correct to build a little slack into the frame and we have found that 2mm in a metre length is sufficient for our needs but each gamer will find his/her own standard.

 We have also found that having it level with the gaming surface is the best way forward, although some may wish to have a raised lip to prevent dice leaving the area.